grafana/jsonnet-libs/influxdb-mixin/README.md

 ```

 The files in `dashboards_out` need to be imported
 into your Grafana server.
-The exact details will be depending on your environment.
+The exact details will depend on your environment.

 `prometheus_alerts.yaml` needs to be imported into Prometheus.